-- Attend seminars, workshops, etc., conducted by other natural resource managers where appropriate. - Encourage natural resource managers to participate in Council activities, such as public meetings and workshops. - Share information with other natural resource managers. - Host an annual meeting between natural resource managers to foster good relations and to provide a convenient forum for the exchange of information and the facilitation of cooperation. - Encourage and establish personal contact between Council staff and staff of other natural resource managers. - Establish and keep up to date a data base of contacts staff and others in other natural resource managers. - Encourage Council staff to establish contact with appropriate staff in other natural resource managers. - So far as possible, maintain contact between Council staff and the appropriate local staff of other natural resource managers and make such contacts the first point of contact between the Council and the other natural resource manager. - Promote joint works for noxious weed control by natural resource managers. - Investigate how the Council might undertake noxious weed control work jointly with other natural resource managers. - Encourage other natural resource managers to consider undertaking noxious weed control and work jointly with other natural resource managers. - Where appropriate, endeavour to have natural resource managers, particularly private occupiers, enter into joint arrangements for noxious weed control work. - Investigate what incentives the Council might offer to private occupiers to enter joint arrangements for noxious weed control work.
+- Attend seminars, workshops, etc., conducted by other natural resource managers where appropriate. - Encourage natural resource managers to participate in Council activities, such as public meetings and workshops.
+Share information with other natural resource managers. - Host an annual meeting between natural resource managers to foster good relations and to provide a convenient forum for the exchange of information and the facilitation of cooperation. - Encourage and establish personal contact between Council staff and staff of other natural resource managers.
+A data base of contacts staff and others in other natural resource managers. - Investigate and promote joint works for noxious weed control by natural resource managers. - Where appropriate, endeavour to have natural resource managers, particularly private occupiers, enter into joint arrangements for noxious weed control work. - Investigate what incentives the Council might offer to private occupiers to enter into joint arrangements for noxious weed control work.

-2. Strategic Objective - Noxious Weeds Control
+2. Strategic objective - Noxious Weeds Control